 Saertex 955 g/m2 (28 oz/yd2) Stitched UnidirectionalNo-Crimp Fibers for Strength in One Direction955 g/m 2 (28 oz/yd 2 ), 50" Wide, Stitched Unidirectional This Saertex unidirectional cloth...

 Vacuum infusion, or resin infusion, has a unique set-up within the vacuum bag.
 As noted, layers of fabric are secured without the presence of resin.
 Once infusion begins, resin enters the laminate at a given point and requires flow media to deliver it across the surface of the laminate.

-Flow media is placed either between the reinforcement and the bag, or in between layers of reinforcement.
+Flow media is placed between the reinforcement and the bag or between layers of reinforcement.
 In fact, in some cases, flow media becomes part of your laminate.
 At FibreGlast.com, we carry flow media in a variety of formats:

 - EnkaFusion® Nylon Flow Media offers the fastest flow rates in the category.
 It features randomly oriented nylon filaments.

 - Green HDPE and Red LDPE are both nylon mesh fabrics that deliver a more controlled resin flow.